russdb/notes/history/Visigoths/Connections Across Pyrenees and Gibraltar.md

 #history #late-antiquity #visigoths #roman-empire #iberian-peninsula #hispania #medieval #provincial-organization

-*Borders, Centres and Peripheries in late Roman and Visigothic Iberia* Jamie Wood University ofLincoln, UK
+*Borders, Centres and Peripheries in late Roman and Visigothic Iberia* Jamie Wood University of Lincoln, UK

 ### Connections across the pyrenees and the straits of gibraltar